migfernandes01/price-fetcher-service/README.md

 ## Small project to demonstrate how to write and strucutre micro-services in Go

 This project implements both an HTTP server and a gRPC server to fetch crypto prices.
-This is an example of how to strucutre a go service by separating concerns and implementing
+This is an example of how to strucutre a go service by separating concerns and implementing fully functional servers and clients with a very low number of external dependencies.

 To run it locally, run `make run`.
 To generate proto files, run `make proto`.